 If you can see the ribs all the way down the ribcage, they may be too lean and might benefit from a higher fat food.

-If you want a more detailed overview of how to tell if your dog is overweight, check out this video.
+If you want a more detailed overview of how to tell if your dog is overweight, check out this list.

 How Food Requirements Vary Between Pitbull Types